One of our favorite countries to visit!

-Unlike some beachy places, it’s a real thriving city – and Puerto Vallarta is a hot spot for art and culture.
+Unlike some beachy places, it’s a real thriving city with lots of culture – you’ll love Puerto Vallarta’s Malecon sculptures and art galleries.

 Cancun and Riviera Maya:

 But the beaches don’t stop there.
 The 100-mile stretch of beachy coastline south of Cancun is known as the Riviera Maya.

 Other totally awesome things to do in the Riviera Maya include snorkeling with sea turtles in Akumal, floating down a lazy river in Sian Ka’an and taking a dip in one of those magical cenotes we mentioned earlier.

 Where to stay in Mexico